If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Using a live fence is recommended if you can have one.
 It should be high and thick enough to serve its functions well.
 If you do not have one already, you can plant it alongside the other barrier or fence you are using.
 Once the planted live fence is thick and high enough, you may remove the non-green barrier you were using.
 The live fence acts as a barrier between bees and traffic, as well as making bees gentler.
 Movement of the live fence in wind makes bees accustomed to movement near the beehive.
 They are less likely to sting you when you are working the bees.
 If the fence is made of flowering plants, it becomes a small source of nectar and pollen for the bees in your backyard apiary.

 When buying bees, buy those that are gentle

-Bee breeds are different in nature – there are those that are aggressive, and there those that are gentle.
-The major types of bees are European bees, Italian bees, Russian bees, Carniolan bees and African bees.
-Other breeds are present and kept by various beekeepers round the world.
+Bee breeds are different in nature – there are those that are aggressive, and there are those that are gentle.
+The major types of bees are European bees, Italian bees, Russian bees, Carniolan bees, and African bees.
+Other breeds are present and kept by various beekeepers around the world.
 They have different temperaments, resistance to diseases and parasites, and foraging capabilities.
-As you are just starting off with backyard beekeeping, it is advised that you buy the gentle bees.
+As you are just starting off with backyard beekeeping, it is advised that you buy gentle bees.
 Gentle bees make it easier for you to carry out hive inspections too.
-It would be very discouraging and a steep learning curve for a beginner beekeeper dealing with aggressive bees.
+It would be a very discouraging and steep learning curve for a beginner beekeeper dealing with aggressive bees.
 If you buy very wild and hostile bees it could also turn out to be a recipe for problems between you and your neighbors and possibly even law enforcement.